 Chateau Rauzan Segla, Vineyards, Terroir, Grapes, Winemaking

 The terroir of Rauzan Segla is mostly gravel with clay soils.
 The vineyard changed to some extent in 1933, when Rauzan Segla and Rauzan Gassies exchanged several parcels.
 The average age of the vines is close to 35 years of age.
 Depending on the parcel, the vines are planted to various levels of density ranging from 6,600 to 10,000 vines per hectare, with higher levels of density for the newer plantings.

 Malolactic fermentation takes place in vat.
 The wine of Chateau Rauzan Segla is aged in an average of 50% to 60% new, French oak barrels for between 18 to 20 months, depending on the character of the vintage.

 There is a second wine, Segla.
 Segla is not sold as a future.
 It is only offered once the wine is bottled.
 On average, the production ranges from 10,000 to 12,000 cases of Chateau Rauzan Segla per vintage.
-Segla is not sold as a future and is only offered to the market once the wine is in bottle.
+Segla is not sold as a future and is only offered to the market once the wine is in the bottle.
 The production of Segla is also close to 10,000 to 12,000 cases per year.

 Rauzan Segla was managed by John Kolasa, who was also in charge of Chateau Canon in St. Emilion until late 2014.
 Prior to the Kolasa era, the wines from the 1950s, 1960s, 1970s, 1980s and even the 1990s, with few exceptions, were moderate at best.
 A few exceptions can be found, most notably, 1983, 1990 and the stunning 1986 are all great examples of Rauzan Segla.